Slade13567/Slade13567/README.md

 Currently, I'm exploring more of **computer vision** and learning **cryptography and steganography** for a cool new project.

-I have quite a few projects sitting locally, so I'm slowly going through them, cleaning them up, and documenting the ones worth putting here.

 ---

 ### My main tech stack: